AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/manage-digital-assets.md

 1. Na interface do usuário Ativos, navegue até o local do ativo que deseja pré-visualização.
 1. Toque no ativo desejado para abri-lo.

-1. No modo de pré-visualização, as opções de zoom estão disponíveis para os tipos [de imagem](/help/assets/file-format-support.md) suportados (com edição interativa).
+1. In the preview mode, zoom options are available for [supported Image types](/help/assets/file-format-support.md) (with interactive editing).

    Para aplicar zoom em um ativo, toque/clique `+` (ou toque/clique na lupa do ativo).
 Para diminuir o zoom, toque/clique em `-`.
-Ao ampliar, você pode observar cuidadosamente qualquer área da imagem ao deslocar o panorama.
-A seta de redefinição de zoom leva você de volta à visualização original.
+When you zoom in, you can look closely at any area of the image by panning.
+The reset zoom arrow brings you back to the original view.

    Toque em **[!UICONTROL Redefinir]** para redefinir a visualização para o tamanho original.